tinaliutong/tinaliutong.github.io/docs/index.md

 5. Audiobook narration and interpretation in 2022: 《认知天性》精读班 <br/>
 Make It Stick: The Science of Successful Learning.<br/>
 [https://h5.api.app.cheerspublishing.com/deepread/1501128258035515392?inviter_id=wUk4jGMIEEaI0bpvY9jT%2BgORVACHSm6EYaKGdOHqRLM%3D](https://h5.api.app.cheerspublishing.com/deepread/1501128258035515392?inviter_id=wUk4jGMIEEaI0bpvY9jT%2BgORVACHSm6EYaKGdOHqRLM%3D)

+6. It was not a bad year because of you: [https://github.com/tinaliutong/tinaliutong.github.io/blob/master/Not%20a%20bad%20year_shortVersion.pdf](https://github.com/tinaliutong/tinaliutong.github.io/blob/master/Not%20a%20bad%20year_shortVersion.pdf)
+(This "book" chronicles my casual correspondence with NoBe Starbucks as a recipient of Starbucks® for a year.
+I hope it makes for an easy and enjoyable read :)

 ## HONORS, AWARDS & FELOWSHIPS